 Google has published a list under which conditions the display of the dialogue is required.

 In case 2, the setup now changes completely, because on Google's official page it says for the cloud messaging feature:

 "When used with Google Analytics, Google Analytics will automatically log some FCM-related conversion events.
 Attribution for these events requires IDFA access."

 Thus, activation of the Privacy Dialogue is therefore required.

-After rebuilding the app, the necessary settings are now implemented.
+After saving and rebuilding the app, the necessary settings are now implemented.

 The two cases are based on experience from dialogue with Apple and are no guarantee for a successful submit.
 Due to the complexity of the policy, some apps were rejected, depending on the review team.
 Other apps were approved without complaint.